Andre Johnson Jr.: Development initiatives

 In April 2019 Johnson voted against a resolution to expand the Edgewood/Joppa Enterprise Zone to include land meant for a proposed Abingdon Business Park warehouse project, saying that while he supported the enterprise zone's expansion, he had concerns over the expansion's support for the proposed warehouse.
 In July 2019, he attended a protest against the warehouse's construction.

 In February 2022 Johnson said he supported imposing a moratorium to block the proposed construction of a 5.2 million square foot "mega warehouse" on the Perryman Peninsula.
 In April 2022, Johnson voted for a bill that would place a building development moratorium on the Perryman Peninsula.

 National politics

 In January 2021 Johnson called on U.S. Representative Andy Harris to resign following his opposition to certifying the results of the 2020 presidential election.
 Harris responded to Johnson a few days later, calling Johnson's calls a "petty political machination" and attacking Johnson for failing to curb drug use and crime in his district.
 Johnson maintained that it was not a partisan issue and that Harris' response was dismissive of his point.

 Redistricting

 In December 2021 Johnson voted against the Harford County Council's redistricting plan, which passed on a party-line vote of 6–1.
 The redistricting map was vetoed by county executive Barry Glassman on December 28, but the county council voted to override the veto on January 4, 2022, with Johnson again voting against the redistricting plan.

+Personal life

+Johnson is married and has five children.